-During pending proceedings the companies cannot (directly) respond to such requests.
+During pending proceedings the companies are not permitted to (directly) respond to such requests.
 The foreign law enforcement agency must contact the competent Swiss authorities within the international judicial assistance (in civil or criminal matters) system.
 The Swiss authority then collects and transfers the respective information by way of judicial assistance to the foreign authority.
 The DPA is not applicable in the case of judicial assistance proceedings (see article 2 para.
 2 lit. c DPA).